rishabh-arch/my-website/docs/whats-new/online.md

 - **Set-as-Background (Now Free)** – Assign a background from media without restrictions.
 - **Video Thumbnails** – Preview thumbnails for video files in the gallery.
 - **Resolution Property** – View and sort media based on resolution.
+- **PDF Document Support** – Upload and manage PDF files directly from the website.
+- **Custom Playlist Colors** – Assign custom colors to playlists for better organization.

 ---